oraclesean/docker-oracle/README.md

 Pass the FORCE_PATCH value to `docker build` as `--build-arg FORCE_PATCH=<value_1>(,<value_2>,<value_n>)`

 The `.netrc` file is passed to the build process in an intermediate stage as a build secret.
 It is not copied to the final database image.

-## TODO:
-- Replace positional options with flags
-- Expand customizations
-- Add flexibility to pass `--build-arg`s to the script/image
-- Add a "Create Dockerfile" option (don't run the build)
-- Add Dockerfile naming capability
-- Add a help menu and error dialogs
-- Integrate secrets
-- More...

 # Run a container
 Run database containers as you would normally, using `docker run [options] [image-name]`.